 - Kati Wharton, Baking & Pastry Arts student

 Marcy Brenner’s book tells the engaging and heartfelt story of an immigrant family making its way in the American century.
 Rich with photographs, first-hand accounts and recipes to die for, A Baker’s Daughter recalls a time before Starbucks and Big Box stores when family-owned businesses served as places of comfort, community and continuity for America’s burgeoning middle class.
 So grab a sweater, a cup of tea, and Marcy Brenner’s book.
 At least for a while, life will be sweet again.

 Leslie Siddeley, consultant and writer living in Alexandria, VA

 "A lively family account delivers a sweet, lingering taste of nostalgia."

 "A love story ..."

 Someone on the Facebook page "brenner's bakery memories" asked about Washington "Pie" (maybe called squares) the other day.
 It was more of a cake than a pie.
 My grandfather Louis Brenner (Pop) made them at the bakery location on 4th Street in SW Washington, DC, a mostly-wholesale bakery from the 1930s-40s before the end of WWII.
 The family lived upstairs.
 Pop would make everything through the night and put it all in the proof box and the sons would bake it all off in the morning.
 A great story and "recipe" that's in the book!

-This is the appearance calendar for Coyote, Coyote Music Den, Marcy Brenner, Lou Castro, Martin Garrish & Friends, and Ocracoke Rockers.
+This is the appearance calendar for Coyote, Coyote Music Den, Marcy Brenner, and Lou Castro.